 Computer Science & Engineering (CSE) - Studying computer science, computer systems and computer engineering with a deep commitment to honor God through excellence, integrity and service within each discipline, and to further God’s kingdom through applying these disciplines to global challenges.

-Majors: Computer Engineering, Computer Engineering/Systems, Computer Science, Computer Science/Systems, Computer Science – New Media, Computer Science – New Media/Systems
+Majors: Computer Engineering, Computer Engineering/Systems, Computer Science, Computer Science/Systems, Computer Science – Digital Media, Computer Science – Digital Media/Systems

 Highlight: Taylor CSE students, who are recruited by the nation’s top companies have been working alongside TU faculty to release and revise the software package WordSurv, a language survey tool that aids Bible translation efforts of missionaries working in the world’s remotest locations.